francopig/aws-python/README.md

 #  Tasks in AWS Bootcamp using Python on AWS Cloud9 💻

 Welcome to my repository!
-Hee you will find all the tasks completed during my participation in the AWS Bootcamp, where I primarily worked with Python using the AWS Cloud9 development enviroment.
+Here you will find all the tasks completed during my participation in the AWS Bootcamp, where I primarily worked with Python using the AWS Cloud9 development enviroment.

 ## Description 📃